-- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4, if a volunteer plant that is a banana plant is growing on the land. - (2) The owner must, within 5 days after becoming aware the plant is on the land, treat it using treatment method A, B or C.
+- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4 or banana freckle, if a volunteer plant that is a banana plant is growing on the land. - (2) The owner must, within 5 days after becoming aware the plant is on the land, treat it using treatment method A, B or C or an approved treatment method for this subsection.